hmgene/mudcookies/README.md

   **To prove usefulness of sythetic single-cell data** Single-cell data and the required systems are expensive, but essential for publishing and financing your research.
-  We start a small project to spread positivity and enthusiasm in single-cell research.
+  We start a small project to spread positivity and enthusiasm in single-cell research for all.

 ## Our Missions
 - To make synthetic data useful
-- To build teamwork
+- To build a bioinformatics socieity of teamwork and good-will

 ## Strategies
-- To build human-machine pairs (crowed-computation)
+- To build human-machine pairs (crowd-computing)
-- To build human-human pairs (menthor-mentee)
+- To build human-human pairs (menthor-mentee education)
 - To share benefits (githup contributions)
 - To focus on hot issues: mentors lead mentees implement